Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 The creation of this graph is done by configuring data nodes (variables) and tasks (functions).
 This configuration doesn't execute anything; it is just a setup to create the DAG.

-# Datanodes configuration
+# Data nodes configuration

 Data nodes can point to anykind of *Python* variables by default: *int*, *string*, *dict*, *list*, *np.array*, *pd.DataFrame*, *models*, etc. Taipy also has the ability to read and write a CSV, Pickle file or SQL database through a data node.
 These are considered in the parameters of the data node configuration.

 Some parameters for data node configuration:
 - **Storage_type**: There are multiple storage types.
 You can read CSV file, SQL database, pickle file, etc.
-            Here, you are going to create a csv datanode to read/store the initial dataset.
+            Here, you are going to create a csv data node to read/store the initial dataset.
 Taipy knows how to access it thanks to the path.

 - **Scope**: You can find in the code below two types of Scope: the Pipeline and Scenario scope (by default).
-            Basically, with Scenario scope, datanodes are shared between all the pipelines of the scenario.
+            Basically, with Scenario scope, data nodes are shared between all the pipelines of the scenario.
-            With Pipeline scope, datanodes are not shared between pipelines and don't have access to other datanodes from other pipelines.
-For example, here, a 'predictions' datanode is created for each pipeline.
-So, adding pipelines/algorithms will create predictions stored in different "predictions" datanodes.
+            With Pipeline scope, data nodes are not shared between pipelines and don't have access to other data nodes from other pipelines.
+For example, here, a 'predictions' data node is created for each pipeline.
+So, adding pipelines/algorithms will create predictions stored in different "predictions" data nodes.

 """- **Cacheable**: It is a parameter used for more performance.
-If the datanode has already been created and the inputs didn't    change.
+If the data node has already been created and the inputs didn't    change.
 It is not necessary to run it again."""

 ## Input data nodes configuration